05. Equator's Line

 While crossing the line and breathing in the strangely fishy air, I reach out an arm from the deck and scoop up water with a ladle.
 I see the tiny red balls, a school of fish eggs floating on the boundary of the ocean currents.

 A month has already passed since I left San Francisco.
 Aomi continues southward across the South Pacific.
-The trade winds of the southern hemisphere are now blowing head-on at a force of five to six, making Aomi rock uncomfortably.
+The trade winds of the Southern Hemisphere are now blowing head-on at a force of five to six, making Aomi rock uncomfortably.

 The Southern Cross, shining in the night sky, rises higher and higher each day.
 I like these bright stars because they don't line up in a perfect cross but tilt.
 Thousands of miles away from the city lights, more stars shine in the night sky, filling the gaps between them.
 The galaxy overhead is a vivid band of light.